 "Peace" NMI-865D, (CLRC # 727753) Moorit Grey, Twin.
 Dam: Cassie, FAV 7B.
 Sire: Cato.
 JWT-23A.
 32% of the AI genetics remain of the 22 different AI sires that are in her background.
 Prestur and Morro are the AI sires with the greatest "presence" in her family tree.
 See pedigree here.
 Her geneology also contains a great number of rare and unusual AI sires such as: Austri, Ari, Bruni, Biskup, Fengur, Faldur, Heli, Horvi, Mjaldur, Kari, Stakkur, & Sveppur, as well many others.
 With such a number of AI sires in her background, if bred to a broad and muscular ram you could expect a pretty good level of muscling and consistency in the conformations of her lambs.
 She has inherited a calm personality, soft wool, and exceptional horning genetics from many of her AI ancestors.
 Her bone structure at this point implies that Peace will likely be a large ewe when mature.
 Her hips, chest, loin, and shoulders are all very broad and well muscled.
-Her measurements at 5 months of age are so good in fact, she rates up with the measurement average of most of Iceland's AI Sires when they were measured as ramlambs.
+Her measurements at 5 months of age were so good in fact, she rated up with the measurement average of most of Iceland's AI Sires when they were measured as ramlambs.
 (In Iceland, ramlambs are typically measured at 4 1/2 to 5 1/2 months of age.)
-I will probably breed her to "Caesar" whose measurements, even at this point as a ramlamb, are exceptional, and of course, if her lambs inherit the horning genetics of Peace's sire Cato as well as the horning genetics of Caesar, the result could be quite a spectacular animal!
-But not only that...The immense number of AI sires that would be in the family history of any lamb resulting from this particular breeding is astounding!!
-43 completely different AI sires would be in their background!!
+For 2018, I bred her to "Prudy" whose measurements, even at this point as a ramlamb, are exceptional, and of course, if her lambs inherit the horning genetics of Peace's sire Cato, the result could be quite a spectacular animal!
+This pairing would bring together 27 completely different AI sires that will be in their background!!
 Not all of them would have been the "muscle men" of their day, but nonetheless, to be selected as an AI sire means that animal had something to make it desirable for use by the semen stations of Iceland for one reason or another.
 Hence, whether her lambs showed exceptional muscling or not, the huge amount of excellent genetics all exerting their influence should make for some animals with superbly balanced conformations!!
 We'll see!
 Why is many AI sires a very good thing?
 Click to read this article!